 |24||Indicates a media failure.
 The system administrator may have to restore the database.
 You may also have to call your hardware vendor.|

-A TRY...CATCH construct catches all execution errors with severity greater than 10 that do not terminate the database connection.
+A TRY...CATCH construct catches all execution errors with severity greater than 10 that don't terminate the database connection.

-Errors with severity from 0 through 10 are informational messages and do not cause execution to jump from the CATCH block of a TRY...CATCH construct.
+Errors with severity from 0 through 10 are informational messages and don't cause execution to jump from the CATCH block of a TRY...CATCH construct.

-Errors that terminate the database connection, usually with severity from 20 through 25, are not handled by the CATCH block because execution is aborted when the connection terminates.
+Errors that terminate the database connection, usually with severity from 20 through 25, aren't handled by the CATCH block because execution is aborted when the connection terminates.